 Thrips: These pests feed on developing flowers or vegetables and hide in crevices of leaves.
 They build up immunity to pesticides and the best defense against them is predators and keeping the ground mulched and clear of weeds and grasses where they also feed.

 Aphids: You will know you have aphids when you see ants.
-The ants eat the honey-like sap the aphids leave behind.
-Ants are great predators to have in the garden, so this is a kind of a catch 22.
+The ants eat the honey-like sap (known as honeydew) that the aphids leave behind.
+Ants are great predators to have in the garden, so this is a kind of a Catch-22.
 As long as the aphids aren’t on my edibles, I usually leave them alone.

 Japanese beetle, Sri Lanka weevil.